derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-16/10/2023 16:16:22 : 3 Database Admins walked into a NoSQL bar.
+17/10/2023 16:16:08 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-What do you call eight hobbits?
-A hobbyte.
+I would tell you a joke about UDP, but you would never get it.
 <!-- replace-with-joke ends -->